What deaf and hard of hearing students say makes higher education accessible

-Updated Feb 20, 2026
+Updated Apr 13, 2026

 "The system utterly fails to provide accessibility in lectures, even in large courses."

 Another theme is variability: support quality can depend on who teaches a module, how well information flows between teams, and whether assistive technologies are available and reliable.
 When accessibility depends on ad hoc goodwill rather than predictable design, students can experience each semester as a fresh negotiation.
+The operational takeaway is simple: students should not have to relearn how accessible their university will be every term.

 For UK higher education teams, three practical moves follow from this study.

 First, design for accessibility by default, then audit it.
 Captioning and transcripts for recordings, microphone use in teaching spaces, accessible slides and documents, and clear guidance on what students can expect are all basic signals that reduce the need for individual escalation.
+They also make accessibility more visible and dependable for everyone involved.

 Q: How can universities use student feedback to improve accessibility for DHH students?

-A: Start by ensuring DHH students have accessible ways to give feedback (not just end-of-year surveys), then combine structured questions with open-text prompts about teaching delivery, communication, and support processes.
+A: Start by ensuring DHH students have accessible ways to give feedback, not just end-of-year surveys, then combine structured questions with open-text prompts about teaching delivery, communication, and support processes.
 Use the comments to identify repeatable issues you can fix institution-wide, such as recording quality, captions, or unclear points of contact, then close the loop by telling students what changed.

 Q: What should we be cautious about when applying a qualitative case study to our own institution?